 Marketing isn’t always easy or straightforward, but by incorporating some of the tips on this list, you can take steps to become more profitable.
 Remember to let data lead your decisions and hone in on your target market.
 Soon enough, you’ll be able to expand your customer base and increase your profits.

 Samantha Rupp holds a Bachelor of Science in Business Administration.
 She is the managing editor for 365businesstips.com as well as runs a personal blog, mixedbitsmedia.com.
-She lives in San Diego, California, and enjoys spending time on the beach, reading up on current industry trends, and traveling.
+She lives in San Diego, California, and enjoys spending time on the beach, reading current industry trends, and traveling.